Steven Watt (footballer): Coaching career

 Watt was appointed manager of Hythe Town for a second time, on 17 May 2022.
 Although he resigned following a play-off final defeat, he later rescinded his relegation and returned to the club the following day.

 In April 2024, the club confirmed that Watt would be stepping down from his position as manager at the end of the season.
 Following a defeat in their next fixture however, he left the club with immediate effect.

+Following his departure from Hythe Town, Watt began coaching with Kent Phoenix American football team as a defensive coach.

+In April 2026, he joined the coaching staff of Isthmian League South East Division club Faversham Town, assisting caretaker manager Francis Collin until the end of the season.